TianZonglin/transferExcelbyR/README.md

 ### feature

 - automatically create table using excel's column name
-- automatically detect the region (start/end) of excels
+- automatically detect the region (start/end) of Excels
 - detailed logging info
-- tansfer excels in folders or whatever
+- transfer Excels in folders or whatever
-- combine *multiple* excel files into *one* db table (.sql)
+- combine *multiple* excel files into *one* DB table (.sql)

 ### Usage